 Why do we celebrate Losar?

-Losar is an important festival in Tibetan culture that signifies the beginning of the new year.
+Losar is an essential festival in Tibetan culture that signifies the beginning of the new year.
 Tibetans believe that the happiness of God and spirits will bless them with a prosperous New Year.
-It is also a festival of gratitude for harvest.
+It is also a festival of gratitude for the harvest.

 Where Is Losar celebrated?